Rafail Krichevskii

-Rafail Evseevich Krichevskii (Рафаил Евсеевич Кричевский, sometimes transliterated as "Krichevskiy" or "Krichevsky", born October 12, 1936, Kharkov) is a Russian mathematician and information theorist, now living in the United States.
+Rafail Evseevich Krichevskii (Рафаил Евсеевич Кричевский, sometimes transliterated as "Krichevskiy" or "Krichevsky", 12 October 1936 – 27 November 2025) was a Russian mathematician and information theorist.
+He had lived in the United States since 1996.

 He graduated from Moscow State University in 1958.
 He received his PhD degree in Theoretical Cybernetics in 1963.
-His PhD advisor was S.V.Yablonsky.
-Further, Krichevskii became a doctor of physical and mathematical sciences (1988) and professor (1991), specializing in the field of mathematical cybernetics and information theory.
-From 1962 to 1996 he worked at the Sobolev Institute of Mathematics.
-In the late 90s he worked in University of California, Riverside, US.
+His PhD advisor was Sergey Yablonsky.
+Further, Krichevskii became a Doctor of Physical and mathematical sciences (1988) and professor (1991), specializing in the field of mathematical cybernetics and information theory.
+From 1962 to 1996, he worked at the Sobolev Institute of Mathematics.
+In the late 90s, he worked in University of California, Riverside, US.

 His main publications are in the fields of universal source coding, optimal hashing, combinatorial retrieval and error-correcting codes.

 Krichevsky–Trofimov estimator is widely used in source coding and bioinformatics.

-He supervised 5 doctoral (Russian candidate degree) students and 2 higher doctoral (habilitation) students.
-He is the author of about 80 scientific papers.
+He supervised five doctoral (Russian candidate degree) students and two higher doctoral (habilitation) students.
+He was the author of about 80 scientific papers.

-In 1986 Krichevskii was an Invited Speaker with talk Retrieval and data compression complexity at the ICM in Berkeley, California.
+In 1986, Krichevskii was an Invited Speaker with talk Retrieval and data compression complexity at the ICM in Berkeley, California.

+Krichevskii died on 27 November 2025, at the age of 89.